StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 ### 2 - Core definitions
 Now let's define a few values that we will use within the OpenTelemetry API code.

-The first one will be where your StackState Trace Agent lives in the following format: `http://<host>:<trace port>/open-telemetry`
+The first one will be where your Rancher Observability Trace Agent lives in the following format: `http://<host>:<trace port>/open-telemetry`

 ```javascript
 // If you are using a env variable you can access the variable by using process.env.ENV_VARIABLE_NAME
 const stsTraceAgentOpenTelemetryEndpoint = "http://localhost:8126/open-telemetry"
 ```

 The second part is OpenTelemetry tracer definitions.
-StackState uses these to determine what type of interpretation will be used for your trace.
+Rancher Observability uses these to determine what type of interpretation will be used for your trace.
 You need to specify the following:

 ```javascript